$67.54B: India's total FDI inflow in April-Dec 2020

-New Delhi, March 4 (IANS) India attracted total FDI inflow of $67.54 billion during April to December 2020, Centre said on Thursday.
+New Delhi: India attracted total FDI inflow of $67.54 billion during April to December 2020, Centre said on Thursday.

 Accordingly, it is the highest ever inflow for the first ninth months of a financial year and 22 per cent higher as compared to the first ninth months of 2019-20 which stood at $55.14 billion.